-Phoenix Suns fall to Golden State in inaugural Summer League championship
+The third-seeded Phoenix Suns fell to the top-seeded Golden State Warriors 91-77 in the inaugural NBA Summer League championship game.

 Ian Clark led the Warriors in scoring with 33 points (including 7-10 three-pointers) off the bench and won the Most Valuable Player award of the championship game.
 Clark averaged just nine points a game going into Monday’s contest.